Mera-Pakistan/Component-Repo/README.md

-# This Repository is use to create html components
+# This Repository is use to create html components.